thesadru/genshinstats/README.md

 ```

 # how to use
-You simply need to import the module and use the `set_cookies` function to login.
+You simply need to import the module and use the `set_cookie` function to login.
 Since all mihoyo's apis are private there's no kind of api token or authentication header, instead you are required to use your own account cookies. ([how can I get my cookies?](#how-can-I-get-my-cookies))

 The best way to learn is with examples so I have provided a usage example for every function.